joeyday/joeyday.com/_posts/2015/2015-05-30-metric-for-updated-by.md

 author: Joey
 layout: post
 guid: 'http://joeyday.com/?p=2773'
-wps_subtitle:
-    - 'Defining a ServiceNow Metric to track every update to any record in a table'
+subtitle: 'Defining a ServiceNow Metric to track every update to any record in a table'
 dsq_thread_id:
     - '3806063223'
 categories: